 Welding is a trade that’s continued to evolve over the last several centuries.
 As the art has improved, so have the tools used to perform it.
 It was only 80 years ago that the first electric soldering rod was developed, and some of the most important safety equipment that we use has only been developed in the past few years.
 Modern welding requires very specific supplies to properly practice the craft.
-To create projects that will last, and keep yourself safe at the same time, you need to acquire quality welding products that will best compliment your work.
+To create projects that will last, and keep yourself safe at the same time, you need to acquire quality welding products that will best complement your work.
 Here, we give a brief rundown on some of the basic essential welding supplies.

 The welder you ultimately purchase will depend on the type of welding you choose to practice.
 The most common methods are MIG, TIG, and Stick welding.
 You most likely won’t find a welder that supports all three practices, though.
-As such, you’ll have to determine which method will work the best for your needs.
+As such, you’ll have to determine which method will work best for your needs.
 Once you’ve determined what welder to use, you can select high quality rods and flux to accompany it.

 A MIG welder is a machine that melts wire electrodes and attaches them to the base welder, which creates a sturdy end result.